Ian Tullett

-Ian Roger Tullett (born 15 August 1969) is a male English former pole vaulter.
+Ian Roger Tullett (born 15 August 1969) is an English former pole vaulter.

 Biography

 Tullett represented England and won a silver medal at the 1990 Commonwealth Games in Auckland, New Zealand, behind Australia's Simon Arkell.
 Eight years later he represented England in the pole vault event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

-He Was twice the British pole vault champion after winning the British AAA Championships title at the 1992 AAA Championships and by virtue of being the highest placed British athlete at the 1993 AAA Championships.
+Tullett Was twice the British pole vault champion after winning the British AAA Championships title at the 1992 AAA Championships and by virtue of being the highest placed British athlete at the 1993 AAA Championships.

-He married Welsh runner Hayley Tullett (née Parry) in 1999.
+Tullett married Welsh runner Hayley Tullett (née Parry) in 1999.

-He is now a teacher at St Mary's Ascot School, Ascot (as of 2023), as a sport staff.
+Tullett is now a teacher at St Mary's Ascot School, Ascot (as of 2023), as a sport staff.